 SCOP Canada stands for the scanner price accuracy code, and it is essential to learn how it can save you money while shopping.
-If you use self-scanning facilities in supermarkets or online, the scanning code dictates that if an item scans in at a price higher than the shelf price, you are entitled to receive it for free according to the Scanning Code of Practice Canada.
+Suppose you use self-scanning facilities in supermarkets or online.
+In that case, the scanning code dictates that if an item scans in at a price higher than the shelf price, you are entitled to receive it for free, according to the Scanning Code of Practice Canada.

-This does not apply when buying alcohol and a few other scenarios such as gasoline or when purchasing more than one identical item (such as multipacks).
+This does not apply when buying alcohol and a few other scenarios, such as gasoline or purchasing more than one identical item (such as multipacks).

 For example, if I bought four boxes of tea totalling $5 and scanned in at $15 (price on shelf mistakenly tagged wrong), I would receive four boxes for free.